Friday, 2 March 2018 12:00pm

-Tucked in to the pocket of each white coat were White Coat Wishes – inspirational messages, words of advice and well-wishes – from Otago graduates who are now practicing pharmacists across the country.
+Tucked into the pocket of each white coat were White Coat Wishes – inspirational messages, words of advice and well-wishes – from Otago graduates who are now practising pharmacists across the country.

 Though the significance of the day hadn’t quite sunk in for some of the students, for those like Angela McEwen of Gisborne, receiving the white coat is the realisation of a life-long goal.